asr1/digital-garden/src/site/notes/Reading and Writing/Books.md

 [[Reading and Writing/Women Fire And Dangerous Things\|Women Fire And Dangerous Things]]

 ## Takeaways from books I have not read
-[[Politics/Moral Stupefaction\|Moral Stupefaction]] from Jonathan Haidt's A Righteous Mind [[Politics/Why Are the Prices So Damn High\|Why Are the Prices So Damn High]] by Alex Taborrok and Eric Helland [[Reading and Writing/Zero To One\|Zero To One]]
+[[Politics and Culture/Capital-P Politics/Moral Stupefaction\|Moral Stupefaction]] from Jonathan Haidt's A Righteous Mind [[Politics and Culture/Capital-P Politics/Why Are the Prices So Damn High\|Why Are the Prices So Damn High]] by Alex Taborrok and Eric Helland
+[[Reading and Writing/Zero To One\|Zero To One]]

 ## Bloggers I follow